Nonye2K3/chia/Quick-Start-Guide.md

 `/lib/chia-blockchain/resources/app.asar.unpacked/daemon/chia`

-If you installed from source, just activate and run `chia` directly.
+If you installed from source (using git), just activate and run `chia` directly.

 ## Development/source builds